2019 African Baseball Championship

 The 2019 African Baseball Championship was the fourth Africa Baseball Championship, after 1999, 2003, and 2007.
-The Championship was held from May 1 to May 5, 2019, at the Boksburg Baseball Club in Johannesburg, South Africa.
+The Championship was held from 1 May – 5 May 2019, at the Boksburg Baseball Club in Johannesburg, South Africa.

 Seventeen national baseball teams in Africa were originally divided into four zones for the 2020 Olympics qualifiers.
 Ultimately, there were three regional qualifiers leading up to the 2019 African Baseball Championship, starting in March 2019 at the Labone Secondary School in Labone, a suburb of Accra, in Ghana with ones in Kenya and South Africa in April.